 The results of the hole size and plate thickness investigation are shown in Table 4.22 and Table 4.23.
 The type of steel used is indicated in each table.
 The specimens varied in plate thickness and hole diameter.
 The holes were punched with a normal size die or drilled with a worn drill bit.
 The edge distances were the recommended values for each hole size.
-As noted in the tables, only 1⁄2 in. thick plate material was tested due to time and equipment constraints.
+As noted in the tables, only 1⁄2 and 1 in. thick plate material was tested due to time and equipment constraints.

 The stress range was kept constant at 25 ksi on the measured net section, with a minimum stress of 3 ksi.
-If the different thickness plates would have been tested, the use of the same stress range would have required a smaller or larger load range as needed.
-The 4 proposed fatigue tests on the A572 Grade 50 steel with varying hole sizes were also not tested.
+The 1 inch plates with a 11/16 in. hole violate the adage that holes smaller than the plate thickness should not be punched.